How To Make A Relative Frequency Table In Google Sheets

 Step 1: Organize Your Data

 First, ensure your data is neatly organized in a column.
 Each row should represent a single data point, and each column should represent a different variable if you have multiple.
-(See Also: How To Change The Names Of Columns In Google Sheets)
+(See Also: How To Find The Percentage Of Two Numbers In Google Sheets)

 Step 2: Calculate Frequencies